-Note: All the Officers listed below work on a voluntary basis without compensation or personal benefit.
+Note: All the individuals in Vision-Aid's leadership team work on a voluntary basis without compensation or benefits.

 Puran Dang has been a community leader for over fifty years.
 He has founded many organizations of international repute.
 He founded the very first IIT Alumni Association of the IIT Alumni, which has evolved into PAN-IIT all over the world.
 Over the last 25 years, he has been Chairman and now Chairman Emeritus of MIT Heritage of The Arts of South Asia – MITHAS and Ekal Vidyalaya, TIE-Boston, Akshaya Patra, Indian Americans of Lexington (IAL), are a few other organizations where he held leadership roles.
 He is also a

 Professor of Leadership & Entrepreneurship at Adamas University, Kolkata.
 His devotion to Ekal and Akshaya Patra is deep